eudoxia0/eudoxia0.github.io/article/_posts/2025-02-03-the-nova-of-134-bce.md

 [Scorpius]: https://en.wikipedia.org/wiki/Scorpius
 [guest]: https://en.wikipedia.org/wiki/Guest_star_(astronomy)

-The _Records_ were written closer to the event (the author, [Sima Qian][sima] was alive in 134 BCE), and contain two independent mentions of a comet, but no mention of a guest star.
+The _Records_ were written closer to the event (the author, [Sima Qian][sima], was alive in 134 BCE), and contain two independent mentions of a comet, but no mention of a guest star.
 The _Book of Han_ was written more than two centuries after the event, and mentions a guest star, but no comet.

 [sima]: https://en.wikipedia.org/wiki/Sima_Qian